This colorful, veggie-heavy Italian Sausage Minestrone is packed with vitamins, fiber, gut-nourishing collagen, and protein.

 Tomato, Sausage, and Fennel Soup

 This aromatic and hearty recipe features a hat-trick of fennel: from the tender bits of fresh fennel bulb to the infusion of ground fennel seed, and finally, the fennel-laced Italian sausage.
-Dietary Compliance: Gluten-free, Dairy-free, Almost-Paleo, Paleo, Low Carb, includes Vegan option.
+Dietary Compliance: Gluten-free, Dairy-free, Almost-Paleo, Paleo, Low-Carb, Keto, Includes Vegan option.

 - 1 lb Sweet Italian Sausage

 - 2 tsp extra virgin olive oil